Advertisement

 Scottish ministers have also laid out their plans to create a form of universal basic income which they are calling a minimum income guarantee.

 The difference between the two ideas is that the Scottish concept will be targeted at those on lower incomes, rather than being universal.
+It aims to create a stronger safety net by ensuring no one falls below a set income level.

 The ruling Scottish National Party committed to the plan in their manifesto ahead of the May 2021 elections.
-Ministers started developing the idea in August as social justice secretary Shona Robison led the first steering group meeting to discuss the details of the guarantee.
+Ministers started developing the idea in August as then-social justice secretary Shona Robison led the first steering group meeting to discuss the details of the guarantee.

 “The policy is innovative, bold and radical.
 It reflects our clear desire to do everything with our limited powers to deliver the change needed, using every lever at our disposal.
 Eradicating child poverty and building a fairer, more equal country must be a national mission, not just for the government, but our parliament and broader society.”